andygrove/rust-bbb-experiments/README.md

 ## Compiling projects

-NOTE: need to manually deploy ~/.cargo/config with these contents
+Create `~/.cargo/config` with these contents (add add these lines to your existing config).

 ```
 [target.arm-unknown-linux-gnueabihf]
 linker = "arm-linux-gnueabihf-gcc"
 ```

+Then to compile your project, navigate to the source directory on the host system and run:

 ```
 docker run -t -i -v `pwd`:/source andygrove/rust_bbb